List of Danish royal residences

-The Danish Royal Family inhabit a range of residences around Denmark.
+The Danish royal family inhabit a range of residences around Denmark.
 Historically all the residences of the royal family were privately owned.
 With the introduction of the new Constitution in 1849, some of the residences were claimed as property of the "Kingdom of Denmark".
-Some of the palaces are still privately owned by the Queen or other members of the Royal Family.
-The Agency for Palaces and Cultural Properties (the Danish equivalent of the Historic Royal Palaces Agency) is responsible for the management and upkeep of some of the royal palaces and gardens.
+Some of the palaces are still privately owned by the King or other members of the royal family.
+The Agency for Palaces and Cultural Properties (the Danish equivalent of the Historic Royal Palaces agency) is responsible for the management and upkeep of some of the royal palaces and gardens.

-The Danish Royal Family traditionally occupy different royal residences during different seasons of the year.
-In summer, Queen Margarethe resides at Marselisborg Palace or Graasten Palace.
-In the winter, she resides at Amalienborg, whereas her residence during spring and autumn is Fredensborg Palace.
+The Danish royal family traditionally occupy different royal residences during different seasons of the year.
+In summer, King Frederik resides at Marselisborg Palace or Graasten Palace.
+In the winter, he resides at Amalienborg, whereas his residence during spring and autumn is Fredensborg Palace.
 Sometimes members of the royal family spend time on the Royal Yacht Dannebrog, especially when on official visits overseas and on summer cruises in Danish waters.

 Palaces

 Amalienborg Palace

-Amalienborg Palace is the winter home of the monarch, and is located in Copenhagen, Denmark.
+Amalienborg Palace is the winter home and main residence of the monarch, and is located in Copenhagen, Denmark.
 It consists of four identical classicizing palace façades with rococo interiors around an octagonal courtyard; in the centre of the square is a monumental equestrian statue of Amalienborg's founder, King Frederik V.

 Amalienborg was originally built for four noble families; however, when Christiansborg Palace burnt down on 26 February 1794, the royal family bought the palaces and moved in.
 Over the years various kings and their families have resided in the four different palaces.
-Currently, the Queen herself resides in Christian IX's Palace and the Crown Prince in Frederik VIII's Palace.
+Currently, Frederik X and Queen Mary of Denmark reside in Frederik VIII's Palace while Queen Margrethe II resides in Christian IX's Palace.
 Christian VIII's Palace has apartments for other members of the royal family, whereas Christian VII's Palace is used for official events and to accommodate guests.

 Christiansborg Palace

-Historically, Christiansborg Palace in Copenhagen, was the main residence of the Danish kings.
+Historically, Christiansborg Palace in Copenhagen was the main residence of the Danish kings.
 But after the fire of the first Christiansborg Palace in 1794, the royal family moved their residence to Amalienborg.
 However, even though the royal family does not reside in the palace, parts of Christiansborg have continued to be used by the monarch for official purposes and state ceremonies.
 It is the site of public audiences, meetings of the Council of State, state dinners, receptions and other ceremonies.
 Also, the Royal Stables which provide the ceremonial transport by horse-drawn carriage for the royal family, are located here.
-The royal parts of the palace are open to the public when they are not in use for official purposes.
+The state apartments of the royal palace are open to the public when they are not in use for official purposes.

 Fredensborg Palace

 Fredensborg Palace is a palace located on the eastern shore of Lake Esrum (Danish, Esrum Sø) in Fredensborg on the island of Zealand (Sjælland) in Denmark.
-It is the Danish Royal Family’s spring and autumn residence, and is often the site of important state visits and events in the Royal Family.
-It is the most used of the Royal Family’s residences.
+It is the Danish royal family’s spring and autumn residence, and is often the site of important state visits and events in the royal family.
+It is the most used of the royal family's residences.